kolhapuraicommunity/community-hub/README.md

 **"Moving Kolhapur from AI Consumers to AI Builders."**

 ## 🌟 Our Vision
- Our mission is to transform Kolhapur into a premier city for AI talent by December 2026.
+ Our mission is to transform Kolhapur into a premier city for AI talent.
 We connect students, developers, and businesses into a structured ecosystem where:
 *  **Students** build real projects and portfolios  .
 *  **Developers** share technical expertise and mentor the next generation.
 *  **Businesses** receive practical AI roadmaps and employee upskilling.